W3CWeb Accessibility initiative

 Including users early in projects helps you understand real-world accessibility issues, such as how people with disabilities and older people use the Web with adaptive strategies and assistive technologies.
 This results in better products for users, more efficient development, and other benefits to project stakeholders.

-Better Accessibility and Better Usability for All
+Better Accessibility and Better Usability for All Users

-Making websites and web tools more usable for people with a range of disabilities improves general usability for everybody, especially older users and some other target groups.
-(You could say that involving users with disabilities in your development project gives you improved usability for free.) [@@link to ref, bcase appendix?]
+When developers understand accessibility issues, they can implement more effective accessibility solutions; for example, their website will work better and be more usable for people with disabilities, older users, and other target groups.
+Making websites and web tools more usable for people with a range of disabilities improves general usability for everybody, including people without disabilities.
+(You could say that involving users with disabilities in your development project gives you improved usability for free.)

-Understanding Leads to More Efficient Development
+More Efficient Development

 Including users in the development process helps you more efficiently develop accessible products that work well for real users in real situations, thus maximizing your return on investment (ROI) in accessibility.